ChnanChan/PSP-UAP/README.md

-# PSP-UAP
-Data-free Universal Adversarial Perturbation with Pseudo-semantic Prior
+# Data-free Universal Adversarial Perturbation with Pseudo-semantic Prior

 Code will be released soon.